hanyuone/hanyuone.live/public/blog/scp_cn_3000_part_3.md

 **Sender**: Senior Researcher Xiwen Li\
 **Characteristic Vector**: [DK732MRODP58LG1PQVJJ]

-This metal has revealed to us properties of semantic streams that we haven’t discovered yet, properties directly related to immatter and dampening.
+This metal has revealed to us properties of semantic streams that we haven't discovered yet, properties directly related to immatter and dampening.
 Some streams are more resistant, and thus become less dampened when they travel through immatter.
 Aurite is revealing this to us!

 We could potentially use aurite to identify semantic streams that can be more easily transmitted between bubbles, find any special characteristics those streams have, and then we can use those characteristics to our advantage.
 Only civilisations which have traversed through immatter are capable of carrying out this research.